-FTP stands for Functional Threshold Power and represents the most watts you can expect to average over an hour.
+FTP stands for Functional Threshold Power and represents the highest wattage number you can expect to average over an hour.
 In Zwift, your FTP is used to determine the difficulty of any workouts you do; the higher your FTP, the higher the wattage targets you're going to see during an interval.

 In order to determine your FTP, Zwift provides you with a few different options:

 - The full FTP test - 73 minutes total

 - An abbreviated FTP test (same test interval with shorter warmup and cooldown) - 45 minutes total